ULHPC/ulhpc-docs/docs/data/transfer.md

 ### Accessing SMB shares with `smbclient`

 The `smbclient` program is available in both login and compute nodes.
 In compute nodes the only way to access SMB shares is through the client program.
-With the SMC client one can connect to the `users` share and browse their personal directory with the command:
+With the SMB client one can connect to the `users` share and browse their personal directory with the command:
 ```
 smbclient //atlas.uni.lux/users --directory='name.surname' --user=name.surname@uni.lu
 ```